 Uses

-Shape memory means it ‘remembers’ its prior shape and returns to that shape when heated to a specific temperature.
+Shape memory means it ‘remembers’ its prior shape and returns to that shape when exposed to a specific stimulus (usually heat).

 OTHER SMART MATERIALS